Testing the Predictions of Surprisal Theory in 11 Languages: Psycholinguistic Predictive Power

-Typically, for each experiment we will define a \defn{target regression model}, which is trained to predict the reading times of individual words from a set of baseline predictors plus a predictor of interest (e.g. surprisal or contextual entropy).
-We will refer to these predictors as our \defn{target predictors} and denote them as $\bxtarget$.
-We also define a \defn{baseline regression model} which includes only the \defn{baseline predictors}, denoted as $\bxbase$.
-We denote baseline and target regression models mathematically as $\ftheta(\bxtarget)$ and $\ftheta(\bxbase)$, respectively.
+Typically, for each experiment we will define a \defn{target regression model}, which is trained to predict the reading times of individual words from a set of baseline predictors plus a predictor of interest (e.g., surprisal or contextual entropy).
+For a specific index $t$, we will refer to these predictors as our \defn{target predictors} and denote them as $\bxtarget_t$.
+We also define a \defn{baseline regression model} that includes only the \defn{baseline predictors}, which are a subvector of the target predictors, denoted as $\bxbase_t$ for a specific $t$.
+We denote baseline and target regression models symbolically as $\fphi(\cdot \mid \bxtarget_t)$ and $\fphi(\cdot \mid \bxbase_t)$, respectively.
 Unless otherwise specified, the regression models that we use in this study are all linear.
 The choice to use linear linking functions, and whether this assumption is warranted, is addressed directly in Section \ref{sec:rt-surp-link}.
 In order to assess whether the target predictors have contributed to better predictive power, we will inspect the (average) by-word difference in log-likelihood assigned by the two regression models to a held-out dataset \citep{goodkind2018predictive, wilcox2020predictive}.
-Following previous studies we refer to this metric as the \defn{delta log-likelihood}, or \dll:
+Following previous studies, we refer to this metric as the \defn{delta log-likelihood} $\Delta$, which is defined, for a specific index $t$, as\looseness=-1

-A positive \dll means that the target predictor(s) contribute to psycholinguistic predictive power above the baselines, whereas a \dll of zero indicates that the added predictors either lack a robust relationship with reading times or that their functional relationship cannot be approximated by the class of models $\ftheta$ we employ.\footnote{In practice, negative values of \dll are also possible; they indicate overfitting, and imply the same theoretical conclusion as a \dll of 0.} Below, we briefly introduce the two target predictors associated with the theories that we wish to test: surprisal and contextual entropy.
+where $y(w_t, \words_{<t})$ is the observed reading time of word $w_t$ in context $\words_{<t}$.
+The complete metric $\Delta$ is the average of $\Delta_t$ over all word indices.
+A positive \dll means that the target predictors contribute to psycholinguistic predictive power above the baseline predictor, whereas a \dll of zero indicates that the added predictors either lack a robust relationship with reading times or that their functional relationship cannot be approximated by the class of models $\fphi$ we employ.\footnote{In practice, negative values of \dll are also possible; they indicate overfitting, and imply the same theoretical conclusion as a \dll of 0.\looseness=-1 } Below, we briefly introduce the two target predictors associated with the theories that we wish to test: surprisal and contextual entropy.